Drauku/Proxmox-HomeLAB/README.md

 - **WARNING**: Do not run this script unless you understand what each line does.
 - **NOTE**: I am not responsible for anything that might happen to your systdem as a result of this script.
+- **NOTE**: This script is built to run on Proxmox 6.x versions, i.e. the "buster" codename.

 * SETUP: run this bash command in the terminal of a new (freshly installed) Proxmox node:
 * NOTE: The PVE installation must use ZFS for the boot partition, or you can comment those lines out.